SageGrey/exp-exp-exp/MonteVista/Library/Stacks.md

             `**Context:** Peter Hall is a prolific marxist, economic geographer.

-**Howell O. Skatepark as Neoliberal Playground: Urban Governance, Recreation Space, and the Cultivation of Personal Responsibility._Space and Culture_.
-2008;11(4):475-496.**
+**Howell O. Skatepark as Neoliberal Playground: Urban Governance, Recreation Space, and the Cultivation of Personal Responsibility**._Space and Culture_.
+2008;11(4):475-496.

 **Illich, Ivan.
-"Deschooling Society" Marion Boyers Publishing, 2002**
+"Deschooling Society"** Marion Boyers Publishing, 2002

                ` 1: Service and Value (institutionalization of value)
                    2: Disservice to the rich and poor